Robin L. Quick

 *National Association for the Education of Young Children

-*Erie Reading Council (Vice President)
+*Erie Reading Council (former Vice President)

 Quick, R. L. (2013).
 Exploring faculty perceptions toward working with academically vulnerable college students.
 College Quarterly, 16(4).